cairo-book/cairo-book/src/ch201-architecture.md

 - Memory model - Non-deterministic Read-only Memory

 The Execution model defines the ISA: the instruction set, the registers `(pc, ap, fp)`, and the state transition algorithm.
-Cairo has its own ISA optimized for proof generation/verification: it is a custom ZK-ISA, compared to general-purpose ISA such as RISC-V.
+Cairo has its own ISA optimized for proof generation/verification: it is a custom ZK-ISA, oppsed to general-purpose ISA such as RISC-V.
 The Memory model defines how the CPU interacts with the memory.
 Following a Von Neumann architecture, the same memory stores both the program and instruction data.